laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 - The minimum Laravel version is now v9.0
 - The minimum PHP version is now v8.0
 - The minimum Stripe SDK version is now v7.39
+- The minimum VatCalculator version is now v3.0

 ### Stripe API Version